 RNSA (The Radiological Society of North America) organized a machine learning challenge in bone age rating in 2017.
 This article reviews the challenge and explains its crucial role in boosting performance of BoneXpert in terms of bone age ratings.

 On August 5, 2017, RSNA published 12611 hand X-rays with associated bone age ratings, and challenged the machine learning community to develop algorithms for automated bone age rating.
 260 teams signed up.
 For the final test, RSNA released 200 X-rays without rating, and 48 teams submitted bone age predictions.
-One of several radiologists rated the 12611 cases, and RSNA furthermore obtained six independent ratings for the 200 test cases.
-The average of the bone age ratings was the reference, and the Mean Absolute Deviation (MAD) from this reference was the measure accuracy for selecting the best algorithms.
-The top-five algorithms achieved MAD 4.3-4.5 months.
-As there was no statistically significant difference in performance between these five, RSNA elected these as winners of the Challenge, and a paper on these five was written (in Radiology).
+One of several radiologists had rated the 12611 cases.
+RSNA obtained six independent ratings for the 200 test cases, and the average of these six bone age ratings was defined as the reference, and the Mean Absolute Deviation (MAD) from the reference was used as the measure accuracy for selecting the best algorithms.
+The top-five algorithms achieved MAD 4.3-4.5 months, and as there was no statistically significant difference in performance between these five, RSNA elected these as winners of the Challenge, and a paper on these five algorithms was written (in Radiology).

 Human rating vs. machine learning

 Visiana participated with an algorithm similar to version 2 of BoneXpert, but retrained on the RSNA data, and obtained MAD 4.5, ranking number 4.